QualitySoftwareMatters/James.Diagnostics/README.md

 If you need other types of custom counters, libraries such as [Magnum](https://www.nuget.org/packages/Magnum/), written by Chris Patterson and Dru Sellers, can help you.

+## Installing the Library ##
+From the package manager console in Visual Studio, you can enter the following:

+<code lang="csharp">&gt; install-package James.Diagnostics</code>

 ## Creating Performance Counters ##
 Let's say you have a service that allows clients to get and update customer information.